 It will take years of research and development before LILFU technology is ready to alter human brain circuitry and nonsurgically repair neurological injuries and diseases.

 As you might imagine, however, the effects of ultrasound on the human brain haven't inspired only therapeutic innovations.
 Various studies have reportedly theorized that ultrasonic weapons could be used to induce vomiting and nausea in victims -- perhaps during a riot-control scenario [source: Jauchem].
 Other scientists suggest that the technology could eventually allow us to manipulate human memory.

 Ultrasonic mind control is a science very much in its infancy.
 With enough research, we might one day live in an age where police use ultrasound to incapacitate you at a protest, while physicians optimize human brain efficiency with a little ultrasonic fine-tuning.

-Explore the links on the next page to learn even more about ultrasound and the human brain.
+Explore the links below to learn even more about ultrasound and the human brain.

 More Great Links